webmachinelearning/webnn-samples/rnnoise/README.md

 Once the denoising is done, start or pause the denoised audio playback with the lower media player.

-### Where did the contents of `signal` folder come from?
+### Where did the contents of `process` folder come from?
 A web based DSP library using WebAssembly translated from [Rnnoise](https://github.com/xiph/rnnoise), a recurrent neural netork based noise reduction library in C++.
 We extracted the pre-processing and post-processing parts for compilation using [Emscripten](https://emscripten.org/).
-Please check out [README.md](signal/README.md) in signal folder for details.
+Please check out [README.md](process/README.md) in process folder for details.